 Sales and business risks

 Market-specific operational models are necessarily applied to sales of pharmaceuticals.
 The traditional way of maintaining an extensive network of sales representatives requires substantial fixed costs.
 Orion’s business operations in Europe are based on its own sales network, and sales elsewhere in the world mainly through partners.
-During 2021, Orion has continued to expand its sales activities in Southeast Asia and the Pacific to two new countries.
-In the Southeast Asia and Pacific region, Orion now has its own sales operations in a total of five countries.
+During 2022, Orion continued its geographic expansion to two new markets in Southeast Asia and Pacific region, Australia and New Zealand.

 This structure is intended to optimise available resources and risk-bearing capacity, in view of the input required for worldwide marketing of own new proprietary products.
 In some markets, certain product categories are only sold to insurance companies or hospital procurement organisations, based on bidding.

-Where Orion has its own sales organisation, sales must be kept sufficiently high to maintain profitability.
+Where Orion has its own sales organisation, a positive development of sales is required to maintain the profitability.
 This generally requires a broad enough product range.